 What is a flex class?

 While the vast majority of Outschool classes feature scheduled, live meetings using our video classroom, we also offer the option to create flexible schedule (“flex”) classes, which don’t rely on live meetings.
 In a Flex Class format, teachers conduct the class by posting in the Outschool classroom and engaging with learners asynchronously.
-Flex classes run for a minimum of four weeks.
+Flex classes run for a minimum of one week.

 Who can teach a flex class?